-This will ensure your muscles are continually being pushed out of their comfort zone, engaging new fibres and allowing you to apply the same progressive overload techniques all over again.
+This will ensure your muscles are continually being pushed out of their comfort zone, engaging new fibers and allowing you to apply the same progressive overload techniques all over again.

-While we have outlined an ideal schedule to increase your weights, it is still important to listen to your body.
-If you make the recommended jump and find it is too easy, make sure to add an extra plate on.
+While we have outlined an ideal schedule to increase your weight, it is still important to listen to your body.
+If you make the recommended jump and find it is too easy, make sure to add an extra plate.
 Likewise, if it is too much of a challenge, feel free to take one off.

 On the other hand, some people will be so nervous about pushing themselves beyond their limits that they will never feel confident enough to raise the weights.

 The only way to combat these issues is to be truly honest with yourself.
 Be realistic about the weights you plan to use and work hard to find that proper balance between too little and too much.